kanechew/Political-Contributions-Tracker/TECHNICALNOTES.md

 ## Naming Convention

 * Where applicable, naming convention for variables and functions adhere to PEP 8 - Style Guide for Python Code
-* Inline Comments and docstrings are appended to aid code readability.
+* Inline Comments and docstrings are appended to aid code readability

 ## Design Considerations
 There are several design considerations made during the formulation of the data problem and the eventual code implementation.